 |Sent/Received date||Select from where the email was received or sent |

 Selecting the ‘To’ support group, we choose what time period to search for.

 We choose ‘Received date’ after 30th date and before 31st date.

 After the ‘Definition’ is selected, we select ‘Scheduled’ and apply the occurrence, having also the option to choose the recipients.

 You can see the search policy is automatically carried through.
 You can select the run period, in this case, we selected ‘every day after midnight’ (this will be midnight your time if you set your timezone in GAT).

-GAT is clever enough to automatically move the start date for each new report by the amount of time in the period you select.
+GAT+ will move the report automatically 1 day forward.
 So if you select a day, the next start date will be today’s date+1.
 If it was a weekly schedule you picked it will be today’s date+7.